MIT-TESSE/tesse-gym/README.md

 ### Treasure Hunt Training

-Treasures (yellow cubes) are randomly placed throughout a TESSE environment.
+Treasures (fruits) are randomly placed throughout a TESSE environment.
 The agent must collect as many of these treasures as possible within the alloted time (default is 100 timesteps).
 A treasure is considered found when it is within `success_dist` (default is 2m) of the agent and within it's feild of view.
-The agent acts on a first-person RGB, depth, and semantic segmentation images as well as pose.
+The agent acts on a first-person RGB, depth, and semantic segmentation images as well as relative pose from starting location.

 See the [example notebook](notebooks/stable-baselines-ppo.ipynb) to get started.